 The primary reason for sending a substitute letter, besides being friendlier to the recipient, is that a concise reasonable efforts questionnaire includes the names of all the potential interested persons, thereby disclosing the list of substantial contributors to all that receive the questionnaire.
 Normally the list of substantial contributors is not open to public disclosure for most charities (it is open for private foundations and 527 political organizations).
 Thus, the questionnaire can create a confidentiality or donor relationship problem.

 It appears the IRS did not consider the full ramifications for including a substantial contributor as part of the Schedule L definition of interested persons.
-To the point, it may in fact be “unreasonable” for an organization to fully distribute its substantial contributors list to determine its Schedule L disclosures.
+To the point, it may, in fact, be “unreasonable” for an organization to fully distribute its substantial contributors' list to determine its Schedule L disclosures.
 Regardless of which approach the Charity takes for its substantial contributors (either including them in a questionnaire or a substitute letter) the organization will need to document its tax position on the matter and the best efforts it undertook.

 Schedule L Disclosures

 The charity may have not violated any state or federal laws by having a transaction reported in Parts II-IV of Schedule.
 However, it may be important to understand the transaction and to have a response crafted if a particular disclosure is questioned.
-The statement should include the relevant policies and procedures, including the conflict of interest policy, that were used when approving the transaction.
+The statement should include the relevant policies and procedures, including the conflict of interest policy, that was used when approving the transaction.

 Potential donors, the media and other interested parties to a charity use the Form 990 as an easy way to investigate the organization.
 Therefore, it is important for charities to understand the required Form 990 disclosures, including those disclosures that may raise eyebrows.
 Understanding how the sunshine disclosures on Schedule L apply to charities will equip leaders to make educated decisions about how the charity interacts with interested persons.
-Or, at the very least, the organization can be prepared to answer readers of the Form 990 if questions should arise.
+Or, at the very least, the organization can be prepared to answer readers of Form 990 if questions should arise.